lmarecha-creator/mcafeecloudguru/content/190moreinformation/040_dashboard/20_connect.md

 ![Git](/images/mfe/create-git-repo.png?classes=border,shadow)

 4- Click the “Create repository” button.
+Give a name: Deployment of a Windows VM

 ![Git](/images/mfe/git-repo-public.png?classes=border,shadow)

-5- Repeat the same and click the “Create repository” button for the second repository.
+5- Repeat the same and click the “Create repository” button for the second repository and give it a name : Deployment of app with SQL.